There's so many great choices for Australian holidays in the cooler months.

 From June to August thousands of visitors flock to the Blue Mountains for Yulefest.

 Many of the villages in the area are transformed into winter wonderlands full of Christmas decorations, traditional feasts, and live music.

 Hotels put on a show too, like the Grand Hydro Majestic Hotel set on the edge of Megalong Valley.

-Head up to Katoomba to celebrate the solstice at the annual Blue Mountains Winter Magic Festival.
+Head up to Katoomba to celebrate the solstice at the annual Blue Mountains Winter Magic Festival in July.